supposedly/nutshell/README.md

 after or before the keyword `transpile`/`t` with no difference):
   - `-v`: Verbose.
 Can be repeated up to four times, causing more info to be displayed each time.
   - `-q`: Quiet.
 Opposite of the above, but only has one level.
-  - `-s`: Source.
+  - `-s`: [CURRENTLY UNAVAILABLE] Source.
 Writes each original nutshell line, as a comment, above the line(s) it compiles to in the final ruletable output.
   - `-t [HEADER]`: Change the "COMPILED FROM NUTSHELL" header that is added by default to transpiled rules.
 (If `-t` is given no argument the header will be removed)
-  - `-f TRANSITION`: Find a certain transition defined within a table section; requires, of course, that the rule have a `@TABLE` segment to search within.
+  - `-f TRANSITION`: [CURRENTLY UNAVAILABLE] Find a certain transition defined within a table section; requires, of course, that the rule have a `@TABLE` segment to search within.
 If a certain cell isn't behaving the way it's supposed to, you can `-f` the transition it's undergoing, and nutshell will find the offending transition for you (rather than you having to guess at what